Enzossssss/NAOdanceProject/README.md

     ./start.sh <nao_ip> <nao_port>
     ```

-# Demo Video
+# Video

-The video can be seen at the following [link](https://liveunibo-my.sharepoint.com/:v:/g/personal/samuele_marino_studio_unibo_it/EfDueZiOCRVOuNOPI9_SGGQBU-3woOOdwP5SfEL9Z5nQyw?e=EniBuR)
+The full video can be seen at the following [link](https://liveunibo-my.sharepoint.com/:v:/g/personal/samuele_marino_studio_unibo_it/EfDueZiOCRVOuNOPI9_SGGQBU-3woOOdwP5SfEL9Z5nQyw?e=EniBuR)

 _Only people in Alma Mater Studiorum Università di Bologna can access to the link_